 Thus, that person gets to learn about different cultures and lifestyles of different people.
 This, in return, develops harmony among different cultures.

 Similarly, a hostelite opens up to the world.
 He learns about the temperament of people residing side by side.
-Along with this, he also learns to adjust among people different in origin from him.
+Along with this, he also learns to adjust to people different in origin from him.

-Hostel offers more Personal Freedom
+The hostel offers more Personal Freedom

 While one faces many limitations at home, a hostel life offers more freedom of choice, expression, and action.